stringparser/manifold/readme.md

 $ npm test

 ```
-➜  node-manifold (master) ✓ npm test
+➜  manifold (master) ✓ npm test
 manifold
-args
-✓ should handle string args for #set and #get
+  rootNode
+    ✓ should have property name
-✓ should handle array args for #set and #get
+    ✓ should have rootHandle
-✓ should handle array args for #set string for #set
-✓ should handle string args for #set array for #get
-unix-paths
-✓ should handle unix paths
+    ✓ should have completion
-notFound
-✓ should handle urls and spaces
+    ✓ should have aliases
+  path
-✓ should handle urls spaces and object paths
+    ✓ should have proper pathname
+  depth
-✓ should handle urls spaces and object paths
+    ✓ should have proper depth
-object-paths
+    ✓ should have proper depth when using :params
+  parent
-✓ should handle object paths
+    ✓ should have its parent
-✓ should handle object paths with regexes
+    ✓ should have its parent
-sentences
+  handle
-✓ should handle space separated strings
+    ✓ handle for the rootNode
-combined
-✓ should handle urls and spaces
+    ✓ handle for a command
-✓ should handle urls spaces and object paths
+    ✓ only last element should have handle
-params
+  aliases
+    ✓ should redirect to node for each alias
+    ✓ should have its parent via aliases
-✓ should handle urls and spaces
+    ✓ should work with params
+  children
-✓ should handle urls spaces and object paths
+    ✓ should create nested structures
+    ✓ should be able to create nested using :params structure
+  boil
+    ✓ should change how stems are boiled
+  parse
+    ✓ should change how output gets parsed

-15 passing (19ms)
+19 passing (42ms)
 ```

 ### todo